 The Future on a T-shirt

 I first traveled to Dubai in 1987.
-I remember an Emirati friend who had a t-shirt that said:
+I remember an Emirati friend who had a t-shirt that read:

-It was amusing back then because the comparison seemed absurd.
+It was amusing at the time.
+The comparison seemed absurd.

-Over the past 30+ years, the country has transformed from a relatively quiet Middle Eastern town, filled with old souks (markets), clustered business areas, and one tall tower, the Dubai World Trade Center.
-Looking back now, I reflect on the times when His Highness Sheikh Mohamed bin Rashid Al Maktoum, the UAE Prime Minister and Ruler of Dubai, would announce ambitious national goals.
+Over the following 30 years, I watched the country transform from a relatively quiet Middle Eastern town — filled with old souks, clustered business districts, and a single tall tower, the Dubai World Trade Center — into something few could have imagined.
+Looking back, I recall the moments when His Highness Sheikh Mohamed bin Rashid Al Maktoum, UAE Prime Minister and Ruler of Dubai, would announce another ambitious national goal.
 I would chuckle to myself and think, "Yeah, right."
-Over time, I learned my lesson, as the Emirate has overacheived these goals again and again.
+Over time, I learned my lesson.
+The Emirate has exceeded those goals, again and again.

-In the past 10 years, Dubai has boldly stepped into the future.
+In the past decade, Dubai has stepped boldly into the future — and built the institutions to take it there.
 The Dubai Future Foundation was established in 2016, and the UAE became the first country in the world to create a Ministry of the Future.
-A college friend of mine was appointed as the inaugural minister of the future.
-Yes, I chortled about this with him, and about how ridiculous I thought such a title was.
-Oh did I learn my lesson.
+As it happens, a college friend of mine was appointed as its inaugural minister.
+I will admit I chortled about the title with him — it struck me as wonderfully ridiculous.
+I learned my lesson there too.

-At the heart of the foundation's mission is the imagination, design, and execution of Dubai’s future, driven by risk-taking, agility, and foresight—key factors in its success.
-The initiative Dubai 10X envisioned a Dubai ahead of the world by 10 years.
-The government challenged its offices to become ten times more advanced than the rest of the world's leading global cities.
-Why not aim for a paperless government while doing so?
-As of December 2021, Dubai became the first government in the world to go completely paperless by digitizing all customer services first.
-Since inception, the Dubai Future Foundation has launched initiatives in AI, coding, labs, accelerators, the metaverse, and various research and education programs.
+At the heart of the Foundation's mission is the imagination, design, and execution of Dubai's future, driven by risk-taking, agility, and foresight.
+The Dubai 10X initiative challenged every government office to operate ten years ahead of the world's leading cities.
+Why not go paperless in the process?
+By December 2021, Dubai had become the first government in the world to fully digitize all customer services, eliminating paper entirely.
+Since its founding, the Dubai Future Foundation has launched major initiatives spanning AI, coding, accelerators, the metaverse, and research and education programs that are reshaping what government-led innovation looks like.

 Previous